 Stand quietly and the forest slowly comes back to life around you.
 Unseen animals of the night move, invisible wings flap, leaves rustle.
 A heavy foot breaks a fallen branch.
 Your imagination runs wild.

 When dawn brings the slanting sun rays that pierce the gloom, you can feel the weight of the towering giants bearing down on you.
-Watching the wind eddies slowly pass over the tree tops, swaying the mighty pines, it's easy to understand how ancient people saw magical powers moving through the forest.
-In the silence, there is enchantment and sometimes, something a little scary.
+Watching the wind eddies slowly pass over the tree tops, swaying the mighty pines, it’s easy to understand how ancient people saw magical powers moving through the forest.
+In the silence, there is enchantment and sometimes, something a little more.
 Forests truly are magical places.

 I grew up in Wales, in a culture where animals were always a close part of our lives.
 In my world, we loved the folk stories that told of the loyalty and bravery of our faithful dogs, and the sometimes human characteristics of cats.

 One of our most loved legends tells of Prince Llywelyn and his favourite hound, Gelert.

 The Prince loved to hunt in the hills and forests of Caernarvonshire.
 One morning, he called his dogs to accompany him, but his favorite hound, Gelert, didn’t appear.
 Disappointed, the Prince left without him.

 Returning to his castle later, the Prince was greeted by Gelert who stood before him, covered in blood.
 The Prince, fearing the worst, rushed to his new born son’s nursery.
 Sure enough, he found the crib overturned and the walls splattered with blood.

 The Prince, heart broken and in a blind rage, sunk his sword into Gelert’s heart.
 As his favorite hound lay dying at his feet, the Prince heard a baby’s cry.
 He rushed to the crib, to find his son laying beneath the overturned crib, unharmed.
 A blood covered wolf lay dead beside him.

 My time in the Himalayas to help build the world of the Changing Times, Young Adult Epic Fantasy trilogy.
 Nepal is I feel, one of the most interesting places in the world with the most lovely people imaginable, and time spent in the Egyptian deserts, also helped with my writing.